 - Mood regulation

-If you live in a country where sunshine isn’t available year round, vitamin D is also available through a variety of food sources.
+If you live in a country where sunshine isn’t available year-round, vitamin D is also available through various food sources.

 Another option is supplementation.
 To ensure adequate levels in colder months, try taking a vitamin D3 supplement to maintain optimal levels.